dariuspop22/PID_AutoDim_Light/README.md

 ```

 ## 📷 Demo and Screenshots
-_Add photos or a GIF of the project in action_
+_Photos and GIF available in folder_

 ## 📝 License
 This project is open-source and released under the **MIT License**.